-currently in UK employment in a relevant post.
-For those specialties that include a Part 2 written component, first priority will be given to candidates who have already completed

-- and submitted it and second priority to those who have already submitted a proposal, by the closing date for applications; - 2. formerly in a GMC-approved or HSST training programme, or equivalent in the EEA; - 3. other applicants.
+- currently in UK employment in a relevant post.
+For those specialties that include a Part 2 written component, first priority will be given to candidates who have already completed and submitted it and second priority to those who have already submitted a proposal, by the closing date for applications; - 2. formerly in a GMC-approved or HSST training programme - 3. other applicants.